To the Editor:

 The Yankees Are Simply Good At Baseball

-As someone who grew up in the suburbs of New York and spent countless Sundays attending the old and new neighboring Yankee Stadiums, I’ve realized that the large amount of money spent by the Yankees helps them, but is not to credit for their World Series wins.
-If the Yankees had paid to win all of their championships, being the richest team in baseball wouldn’t they have at least made the playoffs every year?
-Yes.
+As someone who grew up in the suburbs of New York and spent countless Sundays attending games in the old and new neighboring Yankee Stadiums, I’ve realized that the large amount of money spent by the Yankees helps them, but is not to credit for their World Series wins.
+If the Yankees had paid to win all of their championships, being the richest team in baseball they would have at least made the playoffs every year.
 But in the real case they have instead failed to make the playoffs on many occasions.
 The 2019 Philadelphia Phillies are a prime example of how money cannot buy wins.
 The Phillies acquired Bryce Harper for $330 million while he was in free agency.
 They finished the season at exactly 81-81 and missed the playoffs by 8 games.
 Money simply cannot buy wins.
 We owe it to baseball to put our feelings to the side and see the Yankees in light of facts and facts alone, a talented baseball organization.
 In the coming seasons the Yankees will further prove that they are not purchasing their rings, they are working hard with a tight knit group of farm league stars to win baseball games.